 All of the aquatic plants in our water gardens are native to the southeastern United States.
-This collection includes elegant American white water lilies, Nymphaea odorata, and American lotus-lilies, Nelumbo lutea, as well as emergent plants like heartleaf pickerelweed, Pontederia cordata, and many others.
-Be sure to visit with the bullfrog tadpoles, goldfish, and koi that live here.
+This collection includes elegant American white water lilies and American lotus-lilies.
+The water garden’s emergent plants like heartleaf pickerelweed and powdery alligator-flag are magnets for dragonflies.
+The plants and the wildlife remain in these water gardens year round.

 Carnivorous Plant Collection

 The southeastern US is home to the world’s most diverse collection of insect-eating plants.
 Inside these raised beds, you will find insectivorous plants like sundews, pitcher plants, and the world-famous Venus flytraps.